 Barriers to Resources

-1) There will be easier access to smaller amounts of in-kind assistance (less than 5,500 USD in non-pecuniary assistance, e.g. goods/services, per year need not be registered);
+1) There is easier access to smaller amounts of in-kind assistance (less than 5,500 USD in non-pecuniary assistance, e.g. goods/services, per year need not be registered);

-2) Anonymous donations will not be regarded as foreign funding, nor will they require registration with the Department for Humanitarian Activities;
+2) Anonymous donations are not regarded as foreign funding, nor do they require registration with the Department for Humanitarian Activities;

-3) The list of objectives for which foreign funding can be used is expanded to new activities, e.g. development of arts and culture, environmental protection, prevention of crime and promotion of a law-abiding lifestyle, strengthening the material-technical base of government agencies, and reconstruction of social facilities.
+3) The list of objectives for which foreign funding can be used expands to new activities, e.g. development of arts and culture, environmental protection, prevention of crime and promotion of a law-abiding lifestyle, strengthening the material-technical base of government agencies, and reconstruction of social facilities.

 The new Decree bans use of foreign aid in three cases: extremist activities, political campaigns and seminars, and “other political propaganda work with the population”.
 The Department of Humanitarian Affairs also will have more oversight over the distribution of foreign funding and its schedule and objectives.
 For the first time legal entities that are beneficiaries of the humanitarian assistance are required to report to the Department of Humanitarian Affairs on the use of the received funding.

 In July 2015, the Cabinet of Ministers adopted a new edition of the regulation on technical assistance, Resolution #590 of the Cabinet of Ministers of the Republic of Belarus on Certain Changes and Amendments in Some Resolutions of the Cabinet of Ministers of the Republic of Belarus.
-As a result of this new edition, the number of documents for registration is decreased.
-The requirement for receiving permits from local authorities on holding seminars and meetings under technical assistance projects is also waived.
-The resolution establishes a new Coordination Council on Technical Assistance at the Cabinet of Ministers.
-The Council will consist of representatives of public authorities and NPOs as well as donors.
+As a result of this new edition, the number of documents for registration was decreased.
+The requirement for receiving permits from local authorities on holding seminars and meetings under technical assistance projects was also waived.
+The resolution established a new Coordination Council on Technical Assistance at the Cabinet of Ministers.
+The Council now consists of representatives of public authorities and NPOs as well as donors.
 More information is available from the FAQ page of the Department for Humanitarian Activities at the President’s Administration of the Republic of Belarus.

 The legislation of the Republic of Belarus lists the purposes for which NPOs may receive aid from Belarusian legal entities and individual entrepreneurs.
 A violation of the procedure of rendering and using such aid entails administrative responsibility.